a0x8o/docker-spark/README.md

 * Build Spark applications in Java, Scala or Python to run on a Spark cluster

 Currently supported versions:
+* Spark 3.1.1 for Hadoop 3.2 with OpenJDK 8 and Scala 2.12
 * Spark 3.0.2 for Hadoop 3.2 with OpenJDK 8 and Scala 2.12
 * Spark 3.0.1 for Hadoop 3.2 with OpenJDK 8 and Scala 2.12
 * Spark 3.0.0 for Hadoop 3.2 with OpenJDK 11 and Scala 2.12